-(Proceedings for Clarifying the Results of Pretrial Conference Procedures)
+(Proceedings for Clarifying the Results of Pretrial Conference Procedures) Article 217-29 (1) With regard to a case subject to a pretrial conference procedure or an interim conference procedure, in order to clarify the results of the pretrial conference procedure or the interim conference procedure, the record of the pretrial conference procedure or the record of the interim conference procedure must be read aloud, or their outline must be announced.
+The same applies to the document prescribed in Article 316-2, paragraph (2) of the Code (including as applied mutatis mutandis pursuant to Article 316-28, paragraph (2) of the Code).

-- Article 217-31 (1) With regard to a case subject to a pretrial conference procedure or an interim conference procedure, in order to clarify the results of the pretrial conference procedure or the interim conference procedure, the record of the pretrial conference procedure or the record of the interim conference procedure must be read aloud, or their outline must be announced.
-The same applies to the document prescribed in Article 316-2, paragraph (3) of the Code (including as applied mutatis mutandis pursuant to Article 316-28, paragraph (2) of the Code). - (2) In clarifying the results of the pretrial conference procedure or the interim conference procedure pursuant to the provisions of the preceding paragraph, the court may order a court clerk to do so. - (3) When the ruling set forth in Article 290-2, paragraph (1) or paragraph (3) of the Code has been rendered, the reading aloud of the record of the pretrial conference procedure or the interim conference procedure or the announcement of their outline under the provisions of the preceding two paragraphs is to be carried out by a method that does not disclose particulars identifying the victim.
-The same applies to the document prescribed in Article 316-2, paragraph (3) of the Code (including as applied mutatis mutandis pursuant to Article 316-28, paragraph (2) of the Code). - (4) When the ruling set forth in Article 290-3, paragraph (1) of the Code has been rendered, the reading aloud of the record of the pretrial conference procedure or the interim conference procedure or the announcement of their outline under the provisions of paragraph (1) or paragraph (2) is to be carried out by a method that does not disclose particulars identifying the witness or the like.
-The same applies to the document prescribed in Article 316-2, paragraph (3) of the Code (including as applied mutatis mutandis pursuant to Article 316-28, paragraph (2) of the Code).
+- (2) In clarifying the results of the pretrial conference procedure or the interim conference procedure pursuant to the provisions of the preceding paragraph, the court may order a court clerk to do so. - (3) When the order set forth in Article 290-2, paragraph (1) or paragraph (3) of the Code has been rendered, the reading aloud of the record of the pretrial conference procedure or the interim conference procedure or the announcement of their outline under the provisions of the preceding two paragraphs is to be carried out by a method that does not disclose information that identifies the victim.
+The same applies to the document prescribed in Article 316-2, paragraph (2) of the Code (including as applied mutatis mutandis pursuant to Article 316-28, paragraph (2) of the Code).